Millions of Americans have missed their second Pfizer or Moderna COVID-19 vaccine dose appointments

 "Yeah, no, I think that's a very valid concern.
 And I thought about that.
 And I don't want to be a part of the problem, you know?
 But I think that's a very valid point, that if we all just are kind of half-vaxxed, that's not going to help the situation," Lee said.

-She said another reason she became hesitant was because of news the Johnson and Johnson vaccine was being halted, even though she got Pfizer.
+She said another reason she became hesitant was because of news the Johnson & Johnson vaccine was being halted, even though she got Pfizer.

 Landon said the risk of dying of COVID is much greater than having a rare reaction to one of the vaccines.